Looking Back on Bob Saget's Most Memorable—and Funniest—Roles Ever - E! Online

 The Orange County Sheriff's Office said it has no information on Saget's cause of death and that the Medical Examiner's Office will ultimately determine the cause and manner of his passing.

 Saget had performed at the Ponte Vedra Concert Hall on Jan.
-8 as part of his standup tour.
-"Okay, I loved tonight's show @pontevedra_concerthall in Jacksonville," he wrote on Instagram before his passing on Jan.
-9. "Really nice audience.
+8 as part of his stand-up tour.
+"Okay, I loved tonight's show @pontevedra_concerthall in Jacksonville," he wrote on Instagram Jan.
+9 before his passing.
+"Really nice audience.
 Lots of positivity.
 Happened last night in Orlando last night at the Hard Rock Live too.
 Very appreciative and fun audiences.
 Thanks again to @comediantimwilkins for opening.
 I had no idea I did a two hour set tonight.
 I'm back in comedy like I was when I was 26.
 I guess I'm finding my new voice and loving every moment of it."

 He then added, "A'ight, see you in two weeks Jan.
 28 & 29 @pbimprov with my brother @therealmikeyoung," he added.
 "And check BobSaget.com for my dates in 2022 – – Goin' everywhere until I get the special shot.
 And then probably keep going cause I'm addicted to this s--t.
 Peace out."